Advanced Topics on DTM: Management in the Age of Algorithms

 Course

-Advanced Topics on Digitalization, Transformation and Management (DTM): Digital Transformation of Management (seminar)
+Advanced Topics on Digitalization, Transformation and Management (DTM): Management in the Age of Algorithms (seminar)

 Chair